Medically Reviewed

 Within these levels of care, multiple types of therapies and a variety of services and amenities are available.
 American Addiction Centers, which offers several facilities scattered across the country, offers the full spectrum of care.
 Additionally, AAC treatment centers are in-network with myriad insurance providers, which typically cover part or all treatment costs, and they accept various other payment options.

-To learn more about AAC treatment options, contact an admissions navigator at or complete the insurance verification form.
+To learn more about AAC treatment options, reach out to connect with an admissions navigator or complete the insurance verification form.
 Caring professionals are available 24/7 to answer your questions about treatment, discuss insurance and payment options, and help you or a loved one take the first steps toward recovery today.